Grand Canal (China): Inner Canal

 The Inner Canal runs between the Yangtze and Huai rivers, skirting the Shaobo, Gaoyou, and Hongze lakes of central Jiangsu.
 This section connects the cities of Huai'an and Yangzhou.
 Here the land lying to the west of the canal is higher than its bed while the land to the east is lower.
-Traditionally the Shanghe region west of the canal has been prone to frequent flooding, while the Xiahe region to its east has been hit by less frequent but immensely damaging inundations caused by the failure of the Grand Canal levees.
+Historically the Shanghe region west of the canal has been prone to frequent flooding, while the Xiahe region to its east has been hit by less frequent but immensely damaging inundations caused by the failure of the Grand Canal levees.
 Recent works have allowed floodwaters from Shanghe to be diverted safely out to sea.
 Like the Jiangnan Canal, the Inner Canal is heavily utilized by barge traffic bringing coal, construction materials and increasingly shipping containers around Jiangsu Province.

 Middle Canal

-This ‘Middle Canal’ section runs from Huai'an to Weishan Lake, passing through Luoma Lake and following more than one course, the result of the impact of centuries of Yellow River flooding.
+This 'Middle Canal' section runs from Huai'an to Weishan Lake, passing through Luoma Lake and following more than one course, the result of the impact of centuries of Yellow River flooding.
 After Pizhou, a northerly course passes through Tai'erzhuang to enter Weishan Lake at Hanzhuang bound for Nanyang and Jining (this course is the remnant of the New Nanyang Canal of 1566 – see below).
 A southerly course passes close by Xuzhou and enters Weishan Lake near Peixian.
 This latter course is less used today.
 Canal is utilized by barge traffic bringing coal and construction materials around northern Jiangsu Province.

 Lu Canal

 At Weishan Lake, both courses enter Shandong province.
-From here to Linqing, the canal is called the Lu or ‘Shandong’ Canal.
+From here to Linqing, the canal is called the Lu or 'Shandong' Canal.
 It crosses a series of lakes—Zhaoyang, Dushan, and Nanyang—which nominally form a continuous body of water.
 At present, diversions of water mean that the lakes are often largely dry land.
 North of the northernmost Nanyang Lake is the city of Jining.
 Further on, about 30 km north of Jining, the highest elevation of the canal (38.5 m above sea level) is reached at the town of Nanwang.
 In the 1950s a new canal was dug to the south of the old summit section.
 The old summit section is now dry, while the new canal holds too little water to be navigable.
 About 50 km further north, passing close by Dongping Lake, the canal reaches the Yellow River.
 By this point waterless, it no longer connects to the river.
 It reappears again in Liaocheng City on the north bank where, intermittently flowing through a renovated stone channel, it reaches the city of Linqing on the Shandong – Hebei border.
 Liangshan County is the northern terminus of the canal for barge traffic.